base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 -------------

-The library provides functions for both radio and rotator control,
+The library provides functions for radio, rotator and amplifier control,

-and data retrieval from the radio or rotator.
+and data retrieval for supported devices.
 A number of functions useful

 for calculating distance and bearing and grid square conversion are included.